Cyril’s Last Post January 7, 2008

 Implementing Decision Automation BI Projects July 13, 2007

-Posted by Cyril Brookes in Decision Automation, General, Issues in building BI reporting systems.1 comment so far
+Posted by Cyril Brookes in Decision Automation, General, Issues in building BI reporting systems.

 The feedback on my three earlier posts on specification guidelines for automated decision capability in BI systems has been both positive and heartening.
 My objective has been to show how these BI projects for operational business processes may be built relatively simply, and to generate enthusiasm for this among the legions of business analysts.
 You can indeed try this at home!